BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Life imitates advertisement.
 This does not mean that there is no more love.
 However, there is nothing behind the 'Hollywood love story'---it is true itself.

 We are compelled to reproduce these images and to participate, even if we know or suspect it is all a simulation.
 Critically, the problem (if it is in fact one) is not a virtualized reality that hides the truth, but that the truth is simulation.
 People are fake but they are turthfully fake because being fake is the truth.
-That is the depressing and cynical viewpoint of Baudrillard.

 >[...] pretending [...] leaves the principle of reality intact: the difference is always clear, it is simply masked, whereas simulation threatens the difference between the 'true' and the 'false', the 'real' and the 'imaginary'. -- Jean Baudrillard

 When more and more simulacra transform into simulation we enter the matrix.
-Pictures of ourselves no longer represent us, or us pretending to be someone else, but they are a simulation of some specific and often stereotypical fantasy that has no reference to something real.
+Pictures of ourselves no longer represent us, or us pretending to be someone else, but they are a simulation of some specific and often stereotypical fantasy that has no reference to something real other than different parts of the code.
+That is the depressing and cynical viewpoint of Baudrillard.

 ### Back to Plato